github/octocanvas/README.md

 - Enhance SVG designs
 - Add animations or effects

-## 📝 License
+## License

-MIT License - feel free to use this project for personal or commercial purposes.
+This project is licensed under the terms of the MIT open source license.
+Please refer to the [LICENSE](./LICENSE) file for the full terms.

+## Maintainers

+@Damovisa @jldeen

 ## 🙏 Acknowledgments